 npm run start:dev

-Navigate to http://localhost:3000 to view the default homepage.
+to review the default homepage.

-This process returned a Hello World!
+This process returns a Hello World!

 Running the test locally